 More specifically, SYRR is looking for YSSP applicants interested in working on the following topics:

-- Conceptual and empirical understanding of the dynamics of risk drivers in the context of the complex, cascading and compound climate risks, such as dynamics of exposure and vulnerability in multi-hazard scenarios (e.g., compound, and cascading disasters) or in high impact climate-related risk scenarios (e.g. floods, wildfires).
-We also welcome applications focused on enhancing our understanding of policy decisions as a possible risk driver in the system.
+- Conceptual, empirical and model-based understanding of the dynamics of risk drivers in the context of the complex, cascading and compound climate risks, such as dynamics of exposure and vulnerability in multi-hazard scenarios (e.g., compound, and cascading disasters) or in high impact climate-related risk scenarios (e.g. floods, wildfires).

 - Research focused on further development and application of the adaptation pathways concept, especially in the context of transformative adaptation and multi-risk environments.